Shadow Puppetry and Puppet Show — Magnificent Worlds Across Time Portrayed by Art of Fingertips

 Definition and Difference Between Shadow Puppetry and Puppet Show

-The most important difference between these two folk art performances is the performing puppets.
+The performing puppets are the most important difference between these two folk art performances.

 Shadow Puppetry, also called Shadow Play or Piying Xi, is the art of light and silhouette.